skasproject/skas/docs/installation.md

 ### No Certificate Manager

-If you do not want to use Certificate Manager, launch the helm chart without `clusterIssuer` definition.
+If you do not use Certificate Manager, launch the helm chart without `clusterIssuer` definition.
 Then, the secret hosting the certificate for the services will be missing and will need to be created it manually.
 (The 'skas' pod will fail)

 - Prepare PEM encoded self-signed certificate and key files.The certificate must be valid for the following hostnames:
   - `skas-auth`
-  - `skas-auth.skas-system.svc`                                                                                                                                │
+  - `skas-auth.skas-system.svc`
-  - `localhost`                                                                                                                                                 │
+  - `localhost`
   - `skas.ingress.mycluster.internal` (To be adjusted to your the effective host name provided above)
 - Base64-encode the CA cert (in its PEM format)
 - Create Secret in `skas-system` namespace as follows: